Designers of the Nature City

 In comparison to all of the digital animation of urban life out there, the following is fresh air just outside the fantasy world of a movie theater.
 Thanks Kirk, any other small college towns in MI like Albion, Kalamazoo, or Detroit have a main street.
 On the point of digital exploration there are exceptions.

 To New Yorkers, these “one street wonder – pedestrian pocket” stories are instructive.
 Our density puts these streets throughout the city, but we tend to disregard their beauty and importance.
-The urban design investment could help by finding more work like the above or find a way to and send Kirk off to examine places like Denver’s 16th Street for a comparison.
-Peak at what is possible is illustrated in this early morning walk by a casual observer.
+The urban design investment could help by finding more work like the above or finding a way to send Kirk off to examine places like Denver’s 16th Street for a comparison.
+The peak at what is possible is illustrated in this early morning walk by a casual observer.
 It is bumpy but worth a moment, before moving on.

 All of this aside, one key question has to be asked.
 How can the places like those selected above become the subject of the ideas briefly outlined in the following bit of instruction from Janine Benyus author of “Biomimicry: Innovation Inspired by Nature”?
 Please forgive the introduction… it is well worth a few seconds of aggravation.